Desmond Dupré: Career

 His first professional engagements were as a guitarist and as a cellist with the Boyd Neel Orchestra.

 He formed a duo with Alfred Deller in 1948.
-In 1950, HMV released the first of his many recordings with Deller.
+In 1950, His Master's Voice released the first of his many recordings with Deller.
 In this one he accompanied him on the guitar.

 Like Deller, Dupré was much interested in a more authentic style of performance.
 Instead of continuing to play lute repertoire on the guitar, he taught himself the lute, and his subsequent performances with Deller were predominantly on that instrument, including his 1951 Wigmore Hall debut.

 He was a regular performer with many leading early music groups, including the Julian Bream Consort, the Jacobean Consort of Viols, and Musica Reservata.
 He recorded Bach's sonatas for viola da gamba and harpsichord with Thurston Dart, and Dart reconstructed a Handel concerto for lute and harp, which Dupré premiered.

 Dupré was the first president of the Lute Society, a post he held from 1956 to 1973.